 • 16 x 8 x 16 x 8: the most advanced sequence that will, if mastered, significantly boost your overall state of well-being, while also clearing some of your karmic path.

 Good luck, and have a happy and healthy new year!
-SHUI RECIPE Share a free sample Friends and Lovers.
-Are you two best friends and lovers?
-Try a free sample of this powerful reading today!
+SHUI RECIPE Share a free sample Vedic Matchmaker.
+Are you meant to be together?
+Get answers from the most comprehensive reading on Vedic compatibility today!

 I can't remember the why or wherefore of this culinary dictate, but all through my growing-up years I was taught that January was the month most associated with rosemary.
 The fact that I can't remember who taught me this is ironic, since rosemary is also the herb most associated with remembrance!

 Later, I also learned from one of my Feng Shui master teachers that a fine cure for women to invoke financial independence is to plant three healthy rosemary plants on any window ledge in the kitchen, and keep them there indefinitely.
 The teachings continue that if you cook with this rosemary, then you'll make yourself a money magnet!
 So, each New Year, along with moving 27 things in my house and doing an energy cleanse, I also place three fresh rosemary plants on my kitchen windowsill and wait for the dollars and cents to roll in!

 Speaking of scents, using essential oil of rosemary on a regular basis really will help improve a faltering memory.
 (But I like the idea of using this herb in a great recipe in order to make myself a money magnet!)
 Just in case wealth and abundance come second to any anti-aging agenda, however, I would be remiss if I didn't remind you that an olden herbal apothecary advises that the smell of rosemary can boost the spirit and the mood, as well as "keep thee youngly."

 With that in mind, here's one of my favorite rosemary-infused recipes: